Haas F1 Team: Preparations

 Haas's approach of establishing a far-reaching partnership with Ferrari was met with a mixed response from the paddock.
 The constructor was applauded for pioneering a low-cost model that would allow new teams to enter the sport and be competitive, which had been of concern to the sport for some years.
 Conversely, Haas's approach was criticized by smaller, privateer teams who had invested in their own infrastructure and expressed concerns about the close relationship between manufacturers and satellite constructors handing more political power to the sport's larger constructors.

-In 2018 Haas again came under fire from competitors after arriving at winter testing with a car that strongly resembled the Ferrari SF70H, Ferrari's 2017 car.
+In 2018, Haas once again came under fire after arriving at winter testing with a car that strongly resembled the Ferrari SF70H, Ferrari's 2017 car.
 Competitors McLaren and Force India both criticized the partnership between Ferrari and Haas.
-While no official grievance has been filled with the FIA, McLaren boss Zak Brown has questioned the relationship.
+While no official grievances were filed at the time, McLaren CEO Zak Brown questioned the relationship.